WelliSolutions/IniFileFormatReverseEngineering/README.md

 # INI file-format reverse engineering
-This place is intended to provide details of the INI file format **as supported by Microsoft**.
+This place is intended to provide details of the INI file format and INI file APIs **as supported by Microsoft**.

 ## What is the INI file format?